-Myth: I don't need a condom – I only sleep with nice people.
+Myth: I do not need a condom – I only sleep with nice people.

-Truth: STIs don't know or care if you're nice or not.
-The way someone looks can't tell you whether or not they have an STI.
-Lots of STIs don’t have any symptoms, so you could infect each other without even knowing it.
+Truth: STIs do not know or care if you're nice or not.
+The way someone looks and how they act with you cannot tell you whether or not they have an STI.
+Lots of STIs do not have any symptoms, so you could infect each other without even knowing it.

 Myth: If it's a condom, it's safe.

-Truth: Not necessarily – novelty condoms aren't always safe and nor are ones bought from online auction sites like Ebay.
+Truth: Not necessarily – some condoms are not always safe, like novelty ones and ones bought from online auction sites.

 Always buy condoms from a reputable source.
 Choose ones that have the European CE or BSI kite mark.
 Also check that: